JackSzwergold/Cheat-Sheets/content/Linux-Unix - ISO and UDF Disk Related Items.md

 Template: index
 ---

-## Linux-Unix - ISO and UDF Disk Related Items

-By Jack Szwergold

 ### Creating a volume based on an ISO.

 #### Copy the ISO data to the new device.